phil-giambra/node-gmail-utils/README.md

 * Directly from the command line.

-It can maintain configs for multiple identity's (Gmail accounts)
+It can maintain configurations for multiple identity's (Gmail accounts)

 NOTE: To use this app you will need to obtain an OAuth 2.0 client ID file from Google (see below).

 # Install
-node-gmail-worker has not been published to npm yet so for now you have to install it manually
+node-gmail-worker has not been published to npm yet so for now you can install it manually

 * `git clone https://github.com/phil-giambra/node-gmail-worker.git`
 * `cd node-gmail-worker`